ABOUT US | PRODUCTS | LIBRARY | PARTNERS | SUPPORT | NEWS | DOWNLOADS | ORDER | CONTACT

 Writing New Drivers

-Contact us first to make sure we are not already working on a driver you need.
+Contact us first to make sure we are not already working on the driver you need.

 smxUSBD provides a function driver template and a section in the manual to help you write a new function driver, if needed.

-smxUSBD also provides a USB device controller driver template and a section in the manual, to help you write a new driver in case it does not support your USB device controller.
+smxUSBD provides a USB device controller driver template and a section in the manual, to help you write a new driver in case it does not support yours.

 Porting

-Due to its extensive processor support, little or no porting is necessary when smxUSBD is used with SMX.
-However, smxUSBD is designed to work with other RTOSs and to run standalone.
+Little or no porting is necessary when smxUSBD is used with SMX®.
+It is designed to also work with other RTOSs and to run standalone, but it works best in a multitasking environment.
+The RTOS porting layer is handled by smxBase.

-The hardware porting layer consists of two files, udhdw.h and udhdw.c These files contain definitions, macros, and functions to port smxUSBD to a new processor.
+The hardware porting layer consists of two files, udport.h and udport.c.
+These files contain definitions, macros, and functions to port to a new processor.
 In addition, if the USB device controller is not among those already supported, a new driver will need to be written.

 16-Bit Addressing Support